Building a company worth working at

 Haseko Systems conducts donation activities of vegetables produced in Kashiwa Farm and Funabashi Farm for local cafeterias for children in need (kodomo shokudo).
 Together with vegetables, we enclose a picture book mainly written by workers at Funabashi Farm for children to learn about vegetables and farmers.

-Haseko Corporation currently runs overseas businesses in the United States (Hawaii) and Vietnam.
-Upon expanding into these regions, we have established a local representative office, where we not only assign employees from Japan to take up a post but also hire local staff.
+Upon expanding into these regions, we have established a local representative office, where we not only assign employees from Japan to take up a post but also hire local staff, and will continue to actively employ local staff in the future.

 We have led the businesses to success by understanding each other’s way of thinking, culture and how to get the job done, which vary from place to place.